When a Self-Service Booking Portal Actually Reduces Your Workload

 Transparent Pricing

-For UK businesses, this also means accounting for VAT clearly in your displayed pricing.
+For UK businesses, transparent pricing also means accounting for VAT clearly in your displayed amounts.
 A portal that shows prices exclusive of VAT and then adds it at checkout creates the same trust problem as hidden fees.
-Be explicit about what is included in the price and what the customer should expect to pay.
+Be explicit about what is included in the price and what the customer should expect to pay total.

 Booking Rules and Restrictions

-If there are restrictions on what can be booked through the portal (advance booking minimums, same-day restrictions, age requirements, group size limits), surface them early in the flow.
+If there are restrictions on what can be booked through the portal, such as advance booking minimums, same-day restrictions, age requirements, or group size limits, surface them early in the flow.
 A customer who fills in a detailed booking form and then discovers they cannot complete it because of a restriction they did not know about will be frustrated and likely to call rather than try again.
 The restriction should appear as a condition of the booking, not as a rejection at the end of the flow.

 Designing the Booking Flow

 The booking flow should be as short as possible while capturing everything required to complete the booking.
-Every additional step in the flow reduces completion rate.
-The standard flow for accommodation or service bookings is: search and select, review and customise, guest details, payment, confirmation.
-Each step should be a single page with a clear progress indicator.
+Every additional step reduces completion rate.
+The standard flow for accommodation or service bookings follows this sequence: search and select, review and customise, guest details, payment, confirmation.
+Each step should be a single page with a clear progress indicator so the customer knows where they are in the process.

 Error messages in the booking flow must be specific and actionable.
-"Booking failed" is not actionable.
-"This room is no longer available for your selected dates.
+A message stating "booking failed" is not actionable.
+A message stating "this room is no longer available for your selected dates.
 Please select different dates or a different room type" is actionable.
-A customer who encounters a vague error assumes the system is broken and calls you, rather than attempting to resolve the issue themselves.
+A customer who encounters a vague error assumes the system is broken and calls you, rather than attempting to resolve the issue themselves using the information they already have.

 When considering whether to build a custom portal, it is worth calculating the return on investment for custom booking systems.
-A portal that reduces call volume by 20 bookings per week but requires ongoing maintenance and development may not justify the cost for a small business.
+A portal that reduces call volume by twenty bookings per week but requires ongoing maintenance and development may not justify the cost for a small business.
+Understanding the break-even point helps you make a sound decision rather than building something that looks useful but does not pay for itself over time.

 // POST /api/v1/bookings